austinhuang0131/joinmatrix/guide/qna.md

 Thus, even with funding, it will be very difficult for Matrix to even attempt trying to integrate something the community does not want.

 Also, if you insist that you refuse to use any platform that has ever been involved with cryptocurrencies, then there will be very, very few platforms that you can use.
 Think about it.

-## Footnotes

-[^1]: The only exception that this guide is aware of is the Scalar integration manager, which Element and SchildiChat use as default.
-However, this guide [provides](../#pc-and-mobile) methods to use the open source [Dimension](https://github.com/turt2live/matrix-dimension) integration manager instead.